 Docking Bay 7 takes a similar approach thematically as the counter-service restaurant in another recently opened land, Pandora – World of Avatar.
 In that land the restaurant is themed to a canteen, essentially acting as a mess hall.
 In other words, it’s a big building with a few details thrown in and the story makes the restaurant fit in pretty well.
-Docking Bay 7 follows that route but is done at a higher level.
+Docking Bay 7 follows that route but is done at a much higher level.

 Throughout the restaurant there are large cargo bins of varying sizes.
 Some are the size of regular boxes, some are big enough to act as a booth to sit in.
 They’re cleverly strewn across the restaurant to make the place look interesting but not overcrowded.
 There are a few nice details in here with some of the cargo labeled with numbers of significance like 77, 80 and 83, the release years for the original films.

 Docking Bay 7 isn’t overly large which I thought was somewhat surprising.
 There’s quite a bit of seating but it’s not the size of Satu’li Canteen or other giant counter-service restaurants.
 I should mention that there is more seating outside.
 Despite the somewhat strong theme, the outdoors might be preferable if the weather is nice and you can get a view of the Millennium Falcon or one of the other beautiful views in Galaxy’s Edge.